tunashawn/Cryptocurrency-Price-Tracker/README.md

 * Having the worker deployed independently to fetch data from multiple source
 * Using redis instead of mem-cache to read the latest data collected from worker
 * Using nginx to route traffics to the scalable server
+* Store and display more information of cryptocurrency

 With future this design, the server can auto-scale horizontally with the traffic.